govindgnair23/academic-kickstart/content/post/2023-10-15-the-german-tank-problem/index.en.markdown

 ## Conclusion

 We have used frequentist and statistical inference to solve the German Tank problem.
 In this particular problem, the benefits of the Bayesian approach are evident.
-Besides  being more intuitive, it also obviates the need for concepts like rejection regions and p-values..
+Besides  being more intuitive, it also obviates the need for concepts like rejection regions and p-values.

-The code underlying this blog post is available [here](https://github.com/govindgnair23/German-Tank-Problem)
+The code underlying this blog post is available [here](https://github.com/govindgnair23/German-Tank-Problem).

 ## References and Further Reading